top of page

 Janice Bryant Howroyd – Entrepreneurial Excellence

 Janice Bryant Howroyd, the founder and CEO of ACT-1 Group, is the first Black woman to own a billion-dollar company.
-Her success in the staffing and workforce solutions industry highlights the impact of Black women in entrepreneurship.
+Her success in the staffing and workforce solutions industry highlights the significant impact of Black women in entrepreneurship.

 Cathy Hughes – Pioneering Black Media